FIFA Club World Cup 2022 — Building the IT Backbone Across Six UAE Venues — event IT delivery by IP Care

 IP Care Enterprise Service

-FIFA Club World Cup — Building the IT Backbone in the UAE
+FIFA Club World Cup 2022 — Building the IT Backbone Across Six UAE Venues

-How we delivered stadium WiFi, broadcast connectivity and 24/7 security ops for one of football’s most-watched tournaments — across six venues and ten days, with zero downtime.
+How IP Care delivered stadium WiFi, a dedicated broadcast LAN and a 24/7 tournament security operations centre for one of football’s most-watched events — across six venues and ten days, with zero P1 incidents on the live tournament network.

 Overview